Teaching the language of climate change science

 Julie Hayes and Bronwyn Parkin

 We are seeing how climate change is strengthening our storms, wildfires and heatwaves.
-We need to join with others globally to take action and teachers have an important role to play in preparing students to act.
-Teaching the language of climate change science will support you in facilitating the big conversations in the classroom — demonstrating how scientific concepts are developed through the language you use in class, and strategically handing over agency to your students.
+We need to join with others globally to take action against climate change.
+Teachers have an important role to play in preparing students to do just that.